20 more old photographs from the 2010 Farming Life archives

 Each photograph is a window to the past, brimming with stories and memories.
 These photographs all come from the 2010 archive.

-Take a moment to explore these gems and see if you can identify anyone in the crowd.
+Take a moment to explore these gems and see if you can identify anyone in the photos.

-We're committed to bringing you regular glimpses into our rich history, so keep an eye out for more Retro picture features!

 1. Steven McAuley

-These photographs are all from the 2010 Farming Life archives.
+These photographs are all from the 2010 Farming Life archive.
 There are 20 in total.
 Photo: Steven McAuley

 2. Farming Life archives